emmamartins/connection-detector/README.md

 Checks if the is internet connection on your browser is connected or not connected or the detector trigger when the connection is lost or offline.
 It is a pure **JAVASCRIPT** module that does not require dependency to use.

 ## Why do need ?
-Connection Detector helps the user or audience that visit or make uses of your application to know when there his or her internet connection is active.
+Connection Detector helps the user or audience that visits or makes use of your application to know when he or she has an active internet connection.

 ## Support
 Working on PC and mobile browsers, Safari, Opera, Mozilla, Chrome, Explore etc.